polca/premise/docs/user_scenarios.rst

 3. Add any inventories needed, under **inventories/lci-xxx.csv**.
 4. Modify the configuration file (**configuration_file/config.yaml**), to instruct **premise** what to do.
 5. Ensure that the file names and paths above are consistent with what is indicated in **datapackage.json**.
-6. Once you are happy with your scenario, you can contact the admin of the public repository to add your scenario to the repository.
+6. Once definitive, you can contact the admin of the public repository to add your scenario to the repository.

 .. _repository: https://github.com/premise-community-scenarios